danielzeller/RTXInstancingExamples/README.md

 Instancing doesn't work out of the box with RayTracing in Unity so you need to manually add it to the RayTracingAccelerationStructure.

-**NOTE:** this example requires **Unity 6.1 Alpha**.
+**NOTE:** this example requires **Unity 6.1 Alpha** and used HDRP.

 ## Example 1:
 Simple example using `Graphics.RenderMeshInstanced` and `RayTracingAccelerationStructure.AddInstances` to add it to the RayTracing acceleration structure.

 ## Example 2:
-Same thing only with `Graphica.RenderMeshIndirect` and `RayTracingAccelerationStructure.AddInstancesIndirect`.
+Same thing only with `Graphics.RenderMeshIndirect` and `RayTracingAccelerationStructure.AddInstancesIndirect`.
 This example animates some spheres using a Compute Shader.

 Both examples manually handle RayTracingAccelerationStructure in order to be able to add the instances.
 To do so you need to add a Volume with RayTracingSettings and `AccelerationStructure = Manual`.

-HDRP only.
 Let me know if it helped you in any way, I found reading trough examples and documentation quite cumbersome so I hope this example helps someone!

 ## References: